enesbcs/Shelly_MQTT/README.md

  - Shelly2 Switch (relay and roller shutter mode, positioning)
  - Shelly4 Pro (relay and power consumption reporting)
  - Shelly H&T

+**I would like to thank [Allterco Robotics](https://allterco.com/en/Shelly) for providing me with samples of Shelly Plug/Shelly2/Shelly4 to support the development of this plugin.**